 About Human Trafficking

-Along with my husband and concerned friends, we wanted to be part of that solution, so we created Made By Survivors to provide concrete help to people hurt by human trafficking: especially women and children.
-Our goal was and is to help these individuals, share the cause in a way people could hear and understand, and be part of a global community who are proving every day that slavery can and will be ended.
+Along with my husband and concerned friends, I wanted to be part of that solution, so we created Made By Survivors to provide concrete help to survivors and people at the highest risk for being trafficked.
+Our goal is to help these individuals, to empower them to rescue and protect others, and to be part of a global community who are proving every day that slavery can and will be ended.

 Sarah Symons, Made By Survivors Founder and President

 27 million people are enslaved in today’s world

 One million children are trafficked every year for sexual exploitation